evanwporter/ribbon-synapse/Short.md

 * RoC of calcium current
 * RoC of calcium concentration at the vesicles

-These things combine into a state vector
+These things combine into a state vector which it solves as an ode

 ## How it does it